 Why Do People Write Blogs?

 In general, they exist for marketing and self-promotion.
-Yet the purpose of a blog will vary greatly.
+Yet the purpose can vary greatly.

 A blogger could be someone talking passionately about their hobby and what they got up to at the weekend.
 These are personal blogs.